rstudio/rsconnect-jupyter/docs/docs/usage.md

 The command `pip freeze` will be used to inspect the environment.
-The output of `pip freeze` lists all packages currently installed, as well as their versions, which enables RStudio Connect to recreate the same environment.
+The output of `pip freeze` lists all packages currently installed, as well as their versions, which enables Posit Connect to recreate the same environment.

 ## Generating Manifests for git Publishing

-RStudio Connect can poll git repositories for deployable content and update as you add new commits to your repository.
+Posit Connect can poll git repositories for deployable content and update as you add new commits to your repository.
 To be deployable, a directory must have a valid `manifest.json`.
 Python content should also have some kind of environment file (i.e.: `requirements.txt`) to be able